-An advocate for dog bite victims in Chester County, Montgomery County, Bucks County, and surrounding areas
+An Advocate For Dog Bite Victims in Chester County, Montgomery County, Bucks County, and Surrounding Areas

 Dogs are our most trusted companions.
 However, some dogs—when provoked, or because of an inherently hostile demeanor—are very dangerous.
 When a dog bites you, the resulting injuries are serious.
 Medical treatment is often required and damage to nerves and bones can last a lifetime.
 If someone’s dog bit you, you have rights under Pennsylvania law.
-Philadelphia’s foremost personal injury and dog bite law firm, van der Veen, O’Neill, Hartshorn, and Levin is a critical resource for dog bite victims across the state.
+Philadelphia’s foremost personal injury and dog bite law firm, van der Veen, Hartshorn and Levin is a critical resource for dog bite victims across the state.
 With decades of experience navigating Pennsylvania’s dog bite laws, our team of Philadelphia dog bite attorneys are driven to enforce clients’ rights to facilitate comprehensive recovery.

 Injuries resulting from a dog bite are often more severe than you think.
 Depending on the size of the dog and the extent of the attack, a dog bite victim may face any or all of the following injuries:

 - Nerve or tissue damage

 It is also common for dog bite victims to experience psychological trauma, including post-traumatic stress disorder or emotional withdrawal.
 In addition to expensive medical care, dog bite victims may require extensive reconstructive surgeries and ongoing counseling.
 Our Philadelphia dog bite attorneys are uncompromising in our efforts to ensure that you receive compensation for all your injuries.
 And, we help clients with more than simply recovering a monetary settlement.
 By counseling clients in all aspects of their lives, not just the legal issues, we help you stay strong and positive throughout the often grueling legal process.
 This compassionate, well-rounded representation makes the difference in moving beyond a devastating dog bite.